 Hillenbrand FWA is managed by Goose Pond FWA.

-Prescribed grazing is used to create beneficial disturbance on fish & wildlife areas (FWAs) and accomplish specific vegetation management goals using domestic livestock.
+Prescribed grazing is used to create beneficial disturbance on fish & wildlife areas and accomplish specific vegetation management goals using domestic livestock.
 A limited number of livestock will graze or browse an area of land for a pre-planned timeframe to benefit native plants and improve wildlife habitat.

 Hillenbrand FWA is piloting this new management practice for the Indiana DNR Division of Fish & Wildlife.
 Done in partnership with a local private cattle producer, the cattle grazing is expected to occur in two fenced-in areas on the western side of Hillenbrand FWA during the summer months.
 Public access will not be affected, but visitors should be aware and take caution when entering areas where cattle are present.

-All visitors must obtain a one-day access permit before entering the field, regardless of their activity.
-The one-day access permit must be kept with you while visiting and must be completed and returned to a self-service booth, drop box, or the office before leaving.
-The information you provide helps us identify ways to improve Indiana’s FWAs for all users.
-We appreciate your patience in taking the extra time to fill out the permit.
+All other visitors are encouraged to obtain a miscellaneous one-day access permit before entering the field.
+The one-day access permit should be kept with you while visiting, then completed and returned to a self-service booth, drop box, or the office before you leave.
+The information you provide will help us identify ways to improve Indiana’s FWAs for all users.
+We appreciate your patience in taking the extra time to complete the permit.
 Your feedback and comments are valuable to us.

-- Primary species include bass, bluegill, redear, crappie and catfish.
+- Primary species include bass, bluegill, redear, crappie, and catfish.

 - Gilmour, Crystal, Long, Moss, Midland, Beaver Dam and Front lakes have gravel boat ramps.